 By logging in with your LPS username and password to access content that is blocked from student view, you are offering a digital “signature” that you accept responsibility for the content you are accessing and acknowledge the content is consistent with the educational mission of Lincoln Public Schools.
-This is neither a “bypass” nor “override” of the filter but, rather, it is access granted to adult educators and this access should not be used to provision access to students as that is the primary purpose of building web content committees.
+This is neither a “bypass” nor “override” of the filter but, rather, it is access granted to adult educators and this access should not be used to provision access to students.

 Example of the authorization window.

-It is not appropriate, and would be a direct violation of LPS Regulation 3972.1, for teachers or other employees to either login in to the filter and allow students to gain access to content that would otherwise be restricted, or give students your user name and password for this purpose.
+It is not appropriate, and would be a direct violation of LPS Regulations, for teachers or other employees to either log in to the filter and allow students to gain access to content that would otherwise be restricted, or give students your user name and password for this purpose.
 LPS Instructional Policy 6441 specifically states that disciplinary action (including expulsion or dismissal) may result from inappropriate use of computer technology or networks.

 If you have any questions about role based access or filtering policies in LPS please contact

 If you need to have a site allowed or blocked in your building, please submit a Helpdesk Ticket and it will be redirected to:

 Rob Smith, Application Administrator [firstname.lastname@example.org].

 Many LPS teachers are unaware that our school district subscribes to a lengthy list of resources that puts rich digital content at your fingertips.
 To be clear, these are not your average web pages.
 These are web based databases of content produced by professional organizations geared towards K-12 classrooms.